Trail Access

 Appropriate Trail Access = Trail User Safety

 A trailhead is a designated public access point to a trail, often—but not always—located at its terminus points.
 The trailhead is typically a place where users begin or end their journeys and where they get oriented to the trail or trail network.
 On the Ecusta Trail, there will be a trailhead in downtown Hendersonville, one near the "halfway point", and a trailhead where the trail crosses the county line, once construction is complete.
-Until then, there are already other minor access points along the trail, for example at road crossings and at designated businesses, for users to gain entry.
-As the County establishes these access points, a map will be posted to tell users where they can safely enter the trail.
-As of now, the trail is not officially open.
-A map will be posted before construction is completed and will be maintained to reflect the accurate status of encroachment permit holders.
+Until then, there are already other minor access points along the trail, such as road crossings and designated businesses, for users to gain entry.
+One sign to look for is the blue crossing sign that reads:

 Henderson County has formalized the process for property owners to connect the trail to ensure the safety of trail users.
 Each new access point creates what's called a point of conflict, where traffic is moving in a perpendicular direction than those on the trail.
 This can create dangerous conditions, especially for children and pets.
 It's also important for Emergency Services to know where all access points are in the case on an emergency.
 Property owners who apply for a trail encroachment permit and are awarded have their location electronically mapped as a point for Emergency Services to locate.

-Please click here to view the County's adopted Ecusta Trail Encroachment Policy.
+View the County's adopted Ecusta Trail Encroachment Policy.

 Contact